AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 To keep the types that are needed from the API-perspective clean and lean, responsibilities had been moved into maybe "unnatural" places.
 Some more quick bullets and we have said what this chapter aimed to say:
-- Types necessary for the user may be abstract and show only a minimum set of interface methods.
+- The types necessary for the user may be abstract and show only a minimum set of interface methods.
 Corresponding implementations have been shifted to inner namespace \c detail.
   The differentiation between the abstract base and the implementation is a pure design decision.
   It even costs some nanoseconds of run-time overhead, by invoking virtual functions, where no such